tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

     moreLinesToProcess = (file "examples/objects.rsc")[contents]
 ```

 Now let's update our `describe` function.
-We'll give it some helper functions to cope with the distinction between "a" and "an" in English, the Oxford comma, etc. Of these, `describeList` is our most deeply nested function — behold its fearsom complexity!
+We'll give it some helper functions to cope with the distinction between "a" and "an" in English, the Oxford comma, etc. Of these, `describeList` is our most deeply nested function — behold its fearsome complexity!

 ```
 describeObjects(loc, Gamestate) :